sjmayotte/route53-dynamic-dns/README.md

 ```

 # Logs
 Application logs are written to `application.log` in root project directory.
+Log files are compressed and archived after reaching 10MB in size.
+The most recent 3 archives are kept in rotation.
+All other archives are deleted to keep footprint small.

 # License
 ## MIT